TNO-S3/WuppieFuzz/authentication.md

 This file should contain the configuration.
 See the section conforming to your mode of authentication for guidance on its contents.

+> [!WARNING]
+> If you have a logout endpoint in your API, the fuzzer will try to access it and possibly
+> invalidate its authentication.
+We recommend removing such endpoints from the specifiation
+> for the fuzzing run.

 ## Bearer authentication

 For bearer authentication, a POST request is made to a login endpoint with a username